Azores 2016: a tale of three returns (part three)

 Not always the place where you lived the longest is the one that brings the best memories.

-One night in Terceira Island, where I could revisit the same places of over 30 years ago and a half-day in São Miguel Island where I could revisit the places of my teenage years (the old dorm, High School, the music school, the cafes where I used to study, the hospital where I was born).
+One night in Terceira Island, where I could revisit the same places of over 30 years ago.
+Half a day in São Miguel Island, where I could revisit the places of my teenage years (the old dorm, High School, the music school, the cafes where I used to study, the hospital where I was born).

 When we parked three doors down from my old dorm, I didn’t feel the enthusiasm I had anticipated.
 Not as I did in Angra and in Flores, where I joyfully asked the locals about life on the islands and tourism.

 “Look!
-This is the music school where I used to come and meet my roommate before heading home”, but my enthusiasm once again faded as I spotted the plaque for some other institution that was now placed there.
+This is the music school where I used to come and meet my roommate before heading home”.
+But my enthusiasm once again faded as I spotted the plaque and realized the music school was gone.

-The places looked smaller and the distances felt shorter.
+The places looked smaller, and the distances felt shorter.
 Hadn’t the walk from the dorm to the school take me more than 10 minutes?
 Did I really snail-pace every morning?

 I had made plans to visit the old theater where I watched a movie on the big screen for the first time.
-I was 10, it was “Who Framed Roger Rabbit”, and I’ll forever remember how I was mesmerized by how on earth they mixed cartoons and real people in one scene.
+I was 10, it was “Who Framed Roger Rabbit,” and I’ll forever remember how I was mesmerized by how on earth they mixed cartoons and real people in one scene.

 Ponta Delgada is my flashback episode, like a dash in my timeline.